arizzi/nail/README.md

 ###### operations defined in ROOT::VecOps
 other operations are listed here https://root.cern.ch/doc/master/namespaceROOT_1_1VecOps.html and can be applied to inner vectors.
-For example Max,Min,Argmax,Argmin, DeltaPhi, DeltaR, InvariantMass,
+For example Argsort,Max,Min,Argmax,Argmin, DeltaPhi, DeltaR, InvariantMass ...